 Diet – Eating unhealthy food also increases the risk of suffering from high blood pressure.
 Salt should be avoided as it can cause the retention of fluids in the body, which will increase blood pressure.

 The key to managing the condition is first to be aware of it, through testing.
 Any adult is advised to get their blood pressure checked at least annually because it is mostly found in adults.
 As you grow older, above 40 years old, you are at a higher risk of HBP and should take extra measures to keep your blood pressure at the recommended level.

 In order to manage HBP, the underlying cause has to be determined first.
 Once the real cause of HBP is determined, with proper treatment and a lifestyle change it can be maintained well under control.

-A change in the lifestyle is the key to treating high blood pressure.
-Regular physical activity, a healthy diet as well as avoiding alcohol, smoking and drugs can help you maintain your blood pressure under control However, sometimes this is not enough and medications are necessary.
-Some of the medications routinely prescribed while treating HBP include: thiazide diuretics, beta blockers, ACE inhibitors (angiotensin converting enzyme inhibitors), ARBs (angiotensin II receptor blockers), calcium channel blockers, renin inhibitors, etc.
+A change in lifestyle is the key to treating high blood pressure.
+Regular physical activity, a healthy diet as well as avoiding alcohol, smoking, and drugs can help you maintain your blood pressure under control However, sometimes this is not enough and medications are necessary.
+Some of the medications routinely prescribed while treating HBP include thiazide diuretics, beta-blockers, ACE inhibitors (angiotensin-converting enzyme inhibitors), ARBs (angiotensin II receptor blockers), calcium channel blockers, renin inhibitors, etc.

 Dr. Fazylova and the staff at ReBalance of Radiance Aesthetics & Wellness strive to provide holistic and individualized care to help you on your journey to a better health and vibrant appearance.